 3. Filtering and finding data is a pain

-With these limited functions, it makes filtering and finding information quickly a pain.
+These limited functions make filtering and finding information quickly a pain.
 A good product database will not only have a solid search function but also give you the ability to stack filters to find exactly what you want.

 The Plytix PIM's filtering function

 If you are struggling with Excel, it might be time to invest in a real product database for your content.
 If you are thinking this will be an expensive endeavor, you would have been right a few years ago.
-Now there are tools like the Plytix PIM that can help you turn your spreadsheets into a single source of truth for your data without spending absurd amounts of money.
+Now there are tools like the Plytix PIM that can help you turn your spreadsheets into a single source of truth.